 Where to Stay on Your Traverse City Vacation

 Where to Eat on Your Traverse City Vacation

-Traverse City, considered one of the top foodie towns in the country, has a multitude of different offerings that make choosing a restaurant a nearly impossible task.
+Traverse City, considered one of the top foodie towns in the country, has so many awesome offerings that choosing a restaurant is nearly an impossible task.
 The following links should help make that choice a little simpler.
 From the farm-to-table, boutique-feeling Cook’s House downtown to the Italian-inspired Trattoria Stella set in the old State Hospital Grounds, there are a number of restaurants you have to try before you leave, so make sure to come hungry:

 - Restaurants with Outdoor Dining

 Where to Shop on Your Traverse City Vacation

 There are tons of shops with local products, artisan goods, and boutiques unique to this area.
 Use these guides to help determine what areas to go to beyond downtown and what shops you must take a peek at: